apollographql/apollo/docs/source/tutorial/resolvers.md

 const { paginateResults } = require('./utils');
 ```

-We required the `paginateResults` function from the `src/utils.js` file.
-Now, update the `launches` resolver function in the `src/resolvers.js` file with the code below:
+Now that we have required the `paginateResults` function from the `src/utils.js` file.
+Let's update the `launches` resolver function in the `src/resolvers.js` file with the code below:

 _src/resolvers.js_